chuqicc/guarding_whoop/README.md

 ### Annotate Quarter
 Load a full-quarter SportVU tracking JSON file and annotate every defender's assignment frame by frame.

-- Animated court view shows all 10 players moving in real time
+- Animated court view shows all 10 players moving in real time, with flip-axis controls (⇆ ⇅) for orienting the court
-- Assign each on-court defender to the attacker they are guarding
+- Assign each on-court defender to the attacker they are guarding by dragging from the roster, or mark a defender as guarding no one (`∅` / `GUARD_NONE`)
-- 1-second time buckets — one annotation covers an entire second of play
+- 0.5-second time buckets — one annotation covers half a second of play
+- Swap which team is on offense/defense at any time — past assignments for both teams are preserved and correctly attributed per time bucket, so possession changes mid-quarter no longer erase your work
+- Draggable timeline header lets you scrub through frames by clicking and dragging across bucket columns
+- Clear an entire column's assignments at once with the **✕** button on each bucket header
 - Mark dead-ball periods (out of bounds, free throws, timeouts) to exclude them from analysis
 - Sync a game video alongside the tracking animation for reference
+- All panels (video, court, roster, annotation table) are resizable via drag handles
 - Export results as CSV or JSON, keyed by frame and moment ID for direct join with tracking data
+- Re-import a previously exported JSON or CSV annotation file to resume/edit a session

 ### Video Quarter Splitter
 Split a full-game video file into individual quarter clips.